 Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
 Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for Celo's long-term success.

-The Celo community makes these decisions through elections for Validator Groups, intermediaries between voters and Validators.
+The Celo community makes these decisions by locking CELO and voting for Validator Groups, intermediaries that sit between voters and Validators.
 Every Validator Group has an ordered list of up to 5 candidate Validators.
 Some organizations may operate a group with their own Validators in it; some may operate a group to which they have added Validators run by others.

 Validator elections are held every epoch (approximately once per day).
 The protocol elects a maximum of 100 Validators.
 At each epoch, every elected Validator must be re-elected to continue.
 Validators are selected in proportion to votes received for each Validator Group.

 If you hold CELO, or are a beneficiary of a

 ReleaseGold contract that allows voting, you can vote for Validator Groups.
 A single account can split their LockedGold balance to have outstanding votes for up to 10 groups.

 CELO that you lock and use to vote for a group that elects one or more Validators receives epoch rewards every epoch (approximately every day) once the community passes a governance proposal enabling rewards.
 The initial level of rewards is anticipated to be around 6% per annum equivalent (but is subject to change).